TedHusted/awake/awake.md/awake.md

 The chair lurches forward without warning.
 Its wheels catch the edge of the pool.
 Elena is dumped into the water unceremoniously.
 The chair flips over her, like an upended wheelbarrow.

 Elena flails with her arms, splashing the pool water.
 The chair with its heavy battery holds her down.
 Struggling, Elena tries to enable her prosthetics.
-The neural link doesn’t respond.
+Her legs feel frozen.

 	Water fills her ears, muffling the world into silence.
 Panic claws at her chest.
 She pushes against the crushing weight of the chair.
+The water is frothy.
 After an eternity, a hand reaches down.
 Elena is pulled free of the chair.

 “Holy cow!
 What happened?” asks Tessa.
 “Did you lose control of the chair?
 Lanie, can you stand up?”